-This guide is aimed to help students through the often confusing process of citing sources and/or writing reference lists.
+This guide is aimed to help students through the often confusing process of citing sources and writing reference lists.

 Here you will find background information and a links to reliable websites that guide students through academic writing, avoiding plagiarism, citation styling, citation aides, etc.

-Why do we cite books, journal articles, web sites. etc we have referred to in a research paper?
+Why do we cite books, journal articles, web sites. etc in a research paper?
 It's not just about plagiarism!

 All writers (that's you!) must cite material...

-- To reflect the careful & thorough work you have put into locating and exploring your sources.
+- To reflect the careful and thorough work you have put into locating and exploring your sources.